John Pippy: Pennsylvania State Senate

 In a 2002 PoliticsPA Feature story designating politicians with yearbook superlatives, he was named "Most Athletic."

 In 2003, State Senator Tim Murphy resigned to take a seat in the U.S. House of Representatives and Pippy announced his candidacy for the seat.
 However, shortly after announcing his candidacy, Pippy's unit was called to active duty.
 This could have potentially derailed his candidacy due to military rules that do not allow active duty soldiers to actively engage in politics.

 Pippy initially received a ruling from the Army Reserve headquarters which barred his candidacy.
 However, after intervention from Rep. Murphy, Assistant Secretary of Defense Paul Wolfowitz issued a waiver allowing Pippy to remain on the ballot.
 He was, however, stilled barred from campaigning for himself or exercising any duties of his office, should he win.

-Pippy did win the race with 67% of the vote over Democrat Paul Gitnik, but was in Aberdeen, Maryland with his unit preparing for deployment.
+Pippy did win the race with 67% of the vote over Democrat Paul Gitnik, but was in Aberdeen, Maryland, with his unit preparing for deployment.
 Pippy was able to return to Harrisburg on a one-day pass in order to take his oath of office, but was required to return to active duty immediately afterward.

 Pippy returned home from Iraq in January, 2004 and resumed his service in the Senate.
 That fall, he ran for re-election, prevailing over Gianni Floro with 67% of the vote.
 Floro was named the Democratic candidate after Ernest Simon dropped out of the race in August 2004, effectively leaving Floro with two months to ramp-up a campaign.

 Pippy was Chairman of the Senate Urban Affairs and Housing Committee; Chairman of the Legislative Budget and Finance Committee; Vice Chairman of the Law and Justice Committee; and a member of the Appropriations, Banking and Insurance, Transportation and Game and Fisheries committees.
 He is a member of the Advisory Boards for Penn State Beaver, the University of Pittsburgh Cancer Institute, the Board of Directors for the Greater Pittsburgh Council/Boy Scouts of America, and the Board of Directors for the Heinz History Center.
 He was formerly the chairman of the American Legislative Exchange Council's Homeland Security Task Force.

 He considered a race for Lieutenant Governor in 2005, but eventually stayed out of the race.

-Shortly after the Pennsylvania legislature approved the state budget for the following fiscal year, Pippy resigned from his state senate seat at 11:59 PM EDT on June 30, 2012, leaving the seat vacant until the election that November.
+Shortly after the Pennsylvania legislature approved the state budget for the following fiscal year, Pippy resigned from his state senate seat at 11:59 pm EDT on June 30, 2012, leaving the seat vacant until the election that November.
 Businessman D. Raja won a three-way Republican primary to run for the seat on April 24, 2012, but lost to Democrat Matt Smith in the general election.

 Since his resignation he has been President of the Pennsylvania Coal Association.
-In 2017 he received as Masters in Strategic Studies from the Army War College.
+In 2017 he received a Masters in Strategic Studies from the Army War College.

+In 2024, Pippy was appointed Adjutant General of Pennsylvania by Governor Josh Shapiro.